wmo-im/wis2box-training/documentation/docs/practical-sessions/automating-data-ingestion.en.md

 Finally you can use MQTT Explorer to check if notifications were published for the data you ingested.
 You should see that the CSV data was transformed into BUFR format and that a WIS2 data notification was published with a "canonical" url to enable downloading the BUFR data.

-## Exercise 3: Ingesting binary data
+## Exercise 2: Ingesting binary data

-Next you will ingest binary data in BUFR format using the MinIO Python client.
+Next, we try to ingest binary data in BUFR format using the MinIO Python client.

 wis2box can ingest binary data in BUFR format using the `wis2box.data.bufr4.ObservationDataBUFR` plugin included in wis2box.